Couil97/osu-mania-discord-bot/README.md

 # osu!mania botter
 A discord-bot for the osu! gamemode mania.
-Capable of displaying online scores, storing unranked scores and tracking user (+ more)
+Capable of displaying online scores, storing unranked scores and tracking users (+ more)

 Requirements:
 1. [Node](https://nodejs.org/en)